 THE BOOK page offers three downloadable sample chapters of Holism and Complementary Medicine.
 These will give some idea of the book’s style and content.
 This page also offers links to a number of published reviews of the book.

 THE THESIS page will be of particular interest to research students in the natural medicines as it reproduces my M.H.Sc. thesis presented at Victoria University in December 1998, “The Meaning of Natural Medicine.
 An Interpretive Study” in its entirety.
 The thesis itself carries much material that does not appear in the book.
 As an interpretive study, the thesis focuses more on the explication of depth discussions with educator/practitioners of a number of modalities of natural medicine than on providing a conceptual framework of the principles that underlie the practice of holistic and complementary medicine.

-The INTEGRAL REFLECTIONS page continues the work commenced in REALNEWS.
-It includes a number of articles, essays and poems that address healing at personal, social, spiritual and environmental levels.
+The INTEGRAL REFLECTIONS page offers an extension of many of the ideas presented in Holism and Complementary Medicine, particularly those related to social, political, environmental and spiritual healing.
+Integral Reflections carries a range of substantive essays, review articles and poetic pieces that explore the broader dimensions of healing at personal, social, spiritual and environmental levels.
 Integral Reflections also offers a number of audio presentations that can be streamed or downloaded as mp3 files.
-Integral Reflections invites a more interactive and leisurely exploration of many of the ideas that underlie The Healing Project.
+This page invites a more interactive and leisurely exploration of the ideas and the themes that underlie The Healing Project.